A Healthy Pancreas for Canine Diabetes Prevention

-This organ plays a vital role in digestion and in diabetes prevention.
+Your dog's pancreas plays a vital role in his digestion – and in preventing canine diabetes.

 The pancreas is an elongated gland, light tan or pinkish in color, nestled alongside the small intestine and adjacent to the stomach.
 The organ is composed of two functionally separate types of glandular tissue, each which performs a vital and disparate role in the dog’s body.